Skip to main content

 quote-icon

 As part of a cooperative board, you know the decisions you are making are going to happen.
-When you have the fiduciary duty to pay attention to members’ money, you feel very strongly about how you are representing that and what you’re doing to make a good return on an investment.
+You feel very strongly about what you’re doing to make a good return on an investment.

 Mary Kraft, co-owner of Quail Ridge Dairy, Fort Morgan, Colo.